-Navigate to Certificate Management > Trusted Proxy CAs to display the list of custom and system certificate authorities that are currently defined in the system and displayed in the item list bar and that the SSL proxy trusts for external connections.
+Navigate to Certificate Management > Proxy CAs > Trustworthy CAs for the object bar to display a list of the custom and system certificate authorities currently created in the system and that are trusted by the SSL proxy for external connections.

-In the expanded view, the first column of the table displays the Name of the CA certificate.
-The buttons in the last column allow you to view the settings for an existing CA certificate or delete a CA certificate from the system.
+In the expanded view, the Common Name of the CA certificate is displayed in the first column of the table.
+Use the buttons in the last column to view the settings for a CA certificate or to mark a CA certificate as untrusted.
+This will place it in the list under Certificate Management > Proxy CAs > Untrustworthy CAs.
+You can also delete user-defined CA certificates.

-To send a custom CA to your LANCOM R&S®Unified Firewall, click the → (Import) button in the item list header, select the desired PEM file and click Import.
-The imported custom certificate is added to the list of available trusted proxy CAs.
+To send a user-defined CA to your LANCOM $Res^{(6)}$ Unified Firewall, click the $\rightarrow$ (Import) button in the header of the object bar, select the desired PEM/CRT file, open it, and click Import.
+The imported user-defined certificate is added to the list of available trusted proxy CAs.
+Use the option Show User Defined CAs Only to reduce the displayed list to the Certificate Authorities you have added.